Part 3 of 3

-GJ: OK, let’s wrap it up on a hopeful note.
+GJ: Okay, let’s wrap it up on a hopeful note.
 I have never been so hopeful for what we call the movement in general and more broadly for the future of White people.
 Yeah, objectively, the trends are all bad.
 Objectively, right now, we don’t have a future as a race.
 But I’ve never been more hopeful that we can turn this around fundamentally.

 Why?
 Because I’ve been involved in this for a little more than 15 years, and I am seeing so much positive change.
 I am seeing younger, smarter people getting involved in this.
 Younger people every year and smarter people on average every year.
 I am seeing social networks and vistas opening up that I did not think of as possible.
 I am now in contact with people who are solid White racialists who are one degree of separation, if not zero degrees of separation, from some of the wealthiest, most powerful and influential people in our society.